A Treatise on Differential Geometry and its role in Relativity Theory: An introduction of differential geometric structure through the idea of equivalence principle

 For partial derivatives, second order differentiation is commutative due to Schwarz but it is not true for covariant differentiation.
-This distinct feature of curved geometry has some parallels in the geometric structure of the space-time.
+This distinct feature of curved geometry has some interesting features in the geometric structure of the space-time.
 In fact, Riemann curvature tensor measures this non-commutativity as

 with